 If you have a column with dates data you'd like to perform these calculations on, you may select that instead of the default current time option.

-- We suggest formatting your dates either as YYYY-MM-DD HH:mm:ss or X for this step.
+- Date formatting: we suggest formatting your dates either as YYYY-MM-DD HH:mm:ss or X (Unix) for this step.
 You can use the Format dates step to get your date values in one of these formats.

 - If any of the values being compared can't be recognized as a date or date-time, then the result will be blank for that row.
 Otherwise the output is always a number.